slok/terraform-provider-goplugin/docs/resources/plugin_v1.md

 ### Required

+- `attributes` (String) A JSON string object with the properties that will be passed to the plugin resource, the plugin is responsible of knowing how to load and use these properties.
 - `plugin_id` (String) The ID of the plugin to use, must be loaded and registered by the provider.
 							    To avoid inconsistencies, if changed the resource will be recreated.
-- `resource_data` (String) A JSON string object with the properties that will be passed to the plugin resource, the plugin is responsible of knowing how to load and use these properties.

 ### Read-Only